2021 Vision for Global Greenpeace

 GPI’s function is to facilitate and drive the agreement of the strategic direction of the network as a whole, to identify key struggles and moments for maximum impact in defending ecological limits, changing mindsets and changing systems.
 This also means GPI needs to assess whether we are strong in the right places to achieve the greatest impact.

-3. Supporting National and Regional Offices (NROs)
+3. Supporting Priority National and Regional Greenpeace Organisations (NROs) and other NROs

 4. Ensure a highly effective global network